bhouston/template-typescript-monorepo/README.md

 This is a template for a monorepo that uses best practices for TypeScript, Web Services and React.

-It is what @bhouston considers best practice in February 2025.
+It is what @bhouston considers best practice in November 2025.

 This app is maintained in part by https://mycoder.ai